dmhowcroft/eacl2017-replication/README.md

 Instructions
 ------------

+Running `setup.sh` in a bash-like environment will fetch the corpora and these repos for you.

 **Under development:** This README is still under development and will be supplemented with all of the necessary scripts to automate the replication of our results.